Specification-Driven Generation and Evaluation of Discrete-Event World Models via the DEVS Formalism: Discrete-Event World Models and DEVS

-\paragraph{Discrete-event world.} We define a \emph{discrete-event world} as one in which the state changes only at isolated event times; between events, the state remains constant.
+\textbf{Discrete-Event World.} A discrete-event world is an environment where the state changes only at isolated event times, while remaining constant between these events.
 In the warehouse example, the world state includes, for instance, the contents of the order queue, the locations and battery levels of robots, and inventory levels.
 State changes occur only when events such as an order arrival, a robot completing a task, or a charging operation finishing take place.
-Formally, a discrete-event world is represented as $\cW = (\cE, \cS, \Omega, \cP, \delta)$, where $\cE$ is a finite set of entities, e.g., order queues, robots, chargers, inventory, $\cS = \prod_{e \in \cE} \cS_e$ is the global state space with $\cS_e$ the local state space of entity $e$, $\Omega$ is the event alphabet specifying event \emph{types}, e.g., order arrival, task assignment, charge complete, and $\cP$ is the payload space capturing event-specific data, e.g., order IDs, robot identifiers, SKUs.
+Formally, a discrete-event world is represented as $\cW = (\cE, \cS, \Omega, \cP, \delta)$. $\cE$ is a finite set of entities encompassing elements like order queues, robots, and inventory.
+The world state space is denoted by $\cS = \prod_{e \in \cE} \cS_e$, where $\cS_e$ is the local state space of an individual entity $e$.
+The event alphabet $\Omega$ specifies the available event types, and $\cP$ defines the payload space that captures event-specific data, e.g., order IDs or robot identifiers.